 Next, you need to determine your oil’s remaining useful life through oil analysis.
 Do not just rely on interval-based oil changes for your reclamation or regeneration program.
 You may be leaving the oil in the machine too long.
 Employ a quality laboratory or bring in a service provider to help conduct the testing and make sure you have a baseline sample from the new oil as a reference for the viscosity, cleanliness and additive levels.
 This will help you discover what’s happening to the oils in your machinery and how their life is being impacted.

 The oil should be tested for the following:

 Plant personnel should be trained to read sample reports and to take samples correctly with the right equipment.
 You may need to outfit your machinery with better breathers, quick connects and filters to keep as much contamination out of the machines/systems as possible.

-To help determine a prospective reclamation company’s credibility and expertise, it is important to ask a few simple questions, such as whether the oil is tested before and after it is reclaimed, if particle count data is provided at the site during reclamation, what the cost savings associated with reclamation are, if the oil can be refortified legally and accurately onsite, whether the original formulators are involved, and how the reclamation will impact the machine’s warranty.
+To help determine a prospective solution partner's credibility and expertise, it is important to ask a few simple questions, such as whether the oil is tested before and after it is processed, if particle count data is provided at the site during reclamation or regeneration, what the cost savings associated with these processes are, if the oil can be refortified legally and accurately onsite, whether the original formulators are involved, and how the reclamation or regeneration will impact the machine’s warranty.

-However, once the oil reaches the end of its useful life, it should be either reclaimed or recycled.
+However, once the oil reaches the end of its useful life, it should be either regenerated, reclaimed or recycled.
 If reclaimed, the oil may continue to serve its designed function for many more operating hours.
-Rigorous testing and record-keeping will be necessary for this approach.
+If regenerated, the oil could serve in the same application for many years.
+Rigorous testing and record-keeping will be necessary for either approach.

-Finally, be sure to follow all local laws and the EPA’s regulations for used oils.
+Finally, be sure to follow all local laws and regulations for used oils.
 If you do not, harsh fines may be imposed.